-Gladstone Brookes (GB) take pride in helping those less fortunate than others by supporting a wide range of charities, both national and local.
+It takes pride in helping those less fortunate than others by supporting a wide range of charities, both national and local.
 By working with charities and the local community they can make a bigger impact together.

 Patrons – Warrington Wolves Charitable Foundation

 Now in its fifth year, the scheme goes from strength to strength.
-This year, as well as continuing its close connection with the children of St Gregory’s High School, staff are joining the Foundation in a number of other Warrington schools to introduce them to a range of sports.
-Teams from the schools will then be invited to a Rio Paralympics style event in the summer.
+In 2017, as well as continuing its close connection with the children of St Gregory’s High School, staff joined the Foundation in a number of other Warrington schools to introduce them to a range of sports.
+After a number of sessions spread throughout the year, teams from the schools took part in a Rio Paralympics style event in the summer.

 Special relationship – Adrian Derbyshire

-Gladstone Brookes also has a very special relationship with disabled fencing champion Adrian Derbyshire as the main sponsor for his national anti-bullying and hate crime campaign.
+GB also has a very special relationship with disabled fencing champion Adrian Derbyshire as the main sponsor for his national anti-bullying and hate crime campaign.

 Said Adrian: “It started as a four week tour and now it’s taken over my life.
 I knew that the message was important, but I had no idea how many people are affected by hate crime and bullying on a daily basis.
 These people are experiencing real suffering and it’s important that we do something about it.”